dotfx-net/PodcastAssessment/README.md

 ### Testing

 Unit tests are implemented with **Jest** and **React Testing Library**, validating both logic and UI interactions.
-End-to-end (E2E) tests can be added using **Cypress**, which would verify navigation flows, playback interactions, and caching behavior across features.
+End-to-end (E2E) tests using **Cypress** to verify navigation flows, playback interactions, and caching behavior across features.